accoffin12/CrimeVictimAnalysis_Capstone/README.md

 from sklearn.preprocessing import StandardScaler from yellowbrick.cluster import SilhouetteVisualizer
 ```
+1. Clone the repository to your local machine and navigate the project direvtory.
 Use the following command to create an enviroment, when promted in VS Code to set the .env to a workspace folder, select yes.

 ```
 python -m venv .venv
 ```
-Once created, activate the enviroment using the following call:
+2. Once created, activate the enviroment using the following call:
 ```
 .venv\Scripts\activate
 ```
-Once activate be sure all packages are installed, this includes yellow brick.
+3. Check that all packages are installed, this includes yellow brick.
+4. Refer to README.md for additional information and recomented tutorials.
+5. Use the following steps to begin coding.
+    a.
+Aquire the data source
+    b.
+Crime Victim Data Exploration Analysis
+    c.
+KMeans Clustering Models Developed for Predictive Modeling
+        - Import the Data from ML_PreProcess
+        - Scaling the Data
+        - Designing the KMeans Model
+        - Creating visualizations
+        - Model Evaluation
+    d.
+NYPD DBSCAN Clustering
+        - Import the Data from ML_PreProcess
+        - Determining Data Characteristics
+        - Building the Model
+        - Visualizations & Evaluating the Model
+    e.
+Discussion
+    f.
+Limitations & Future Works
+    g.
+Conclusion

 Note: When running the yellowbrick portions of this notebook, coment out the imports for matplotlib and seaborn.
 These two will interfear with Yellowbrick when run and result in all of the plots using these two libraries to not function correctly.